Skip to main content

 What Is a Fiduciary Duty?

-A fiduciary duty is a legal responsibility to act in good faith on behalf of a person or group that relies on you.
+The fiduciary duty of board members is a legal responsibility to act in good faith on behalf of a person or group that relies on you.
 This relationship typically exists between an individual in a position of power or authority and those affected by that individual’s decisions.

 An HOA or condo board member’s fiduciary responsibility is to help the association succeed while adhering to the governing documents.
 Homeowners put their trust and confidence in board members to protect the community’s quality of living, use funds wisely, and keep operations running smoothly.